Beginneraboutlife116/JS30-slide-in-on-scroll/README.md

   - The article for that, it's detailed.
 [Scroll-Linked Animations With the Web Animations API (WAAPI) and ScrollTimeline](https://css-tricks.com/scroll-linked-animations-with-the-web-animations-api-waapi-and-scrolltimeline/)
 - [Lazy loading is too easy now](https://www.youtube.com/watch?v=AActXSWxsRo&t=811s) - It gave me a great demo for lazy loading on HTML.
   - However, this challenge only has 4 images to load, and the last picture is same as the first, so it still loads once the html was finished.
-  - But still, it contains tons of knowledge about the `load="lazy"` on HTML.
+  - But still, it contains tons of knowledge about the `loading="lazy"` on HTML.
   - Also, we could check [W3School](https://www.w3schools.com/tags/att_img_loading.asp) for more details.